White van speaker scam: Process

 If the mark declines the offer, the scammer uses various high-pressure negotiation sales tactics.
 Among these techniques are producing glossy material that details the quality and high retail value of the speakers, and bombarding the potential customer with technical jargon, whether correctly or incorrectly used.
 If still unable to convince the mark that he or she would be turning down an incredible offer, the con artist will almost always lower the price significantly.

-Overall, the quality of the product is inferior.
+The quality can vary greatly from unusable or non-working to barely acceptable, but overall, the quality of the product is inferior to name-brand speakers of a similar price and size.
 White van speakers are often partially filled with concrete or rocks to increase their weight and create the illusion of high quality.
 Another common characteristic of white van speakers is an unusually high wattage rating for their size, for example 1000 watts for a 3-inch speaker, which in reality may be rated as low as five watts.
 In some cases when a buyer tries to hook up the home theatre system to a high-definition television set, they find that it cannot be done, and the claim of HD compatibility made for the white van system is just another element of the scam.
 Systems (typically amplifiers with speakers, sold as sets) with only two or three inputs and a lack of video inputs, with only analogue L/R/6ch RCA jacks, are common in this scheme.

-Logistics

-Despite the age of the scam and its dubious legality, white van scams often have relatively sophisticated logistics.
-Distributors rent a warehouse and obtain licenses and distribution rights, then import large quantities of cheaply made goods.
-They ship these goods to local warehouses in major cities and hire 'salesmen' to distribute the shoddy goods.

-In the United States and Canada distribution is often in major cities.
-The marketers at each office establish a promotion, benefit, and bonus scale for the speaker sales teams.
-Bonuses may be paid in cash, checks, fake credit cards or speakers.

-In Australia the same tactic is used.
-Receipts are issued, but the contact details are usually fake so that the goods cannot be returned.
-As an added measure, vehicles are leased so that they cannot be traced to either the distributor or 'sales person' driving.
+In some cases, the amplifier will not be included, even though the information on the packaging implies that it is.